Bhaona: Performance

 The performance can be enacted any time during the day or night, all through the year.
 There are no specific time restrictions or seasons prescribed for the art form.
 The art form are also varies across the satras (Vaishnavite religious institutions) the actors are affiliated to.
-A single bhaona performance can extend for days, and can be held on continuous nights.
+A single bhaona performance can extend for days, and can be held on consecutive nights.

 Staging

 The performance is usually carried out on an open stage in a public area.
 It can also be enacted in namghars and enclosed pandals.
 The stage is usually circular with audience seated around the same.
 Rectangular stages with raised platforms on one end are also used.
 A green room is made of temporary cloth screens, and the actors enter and exit the stage via the room.

 There are various different types of lights used to light the stage.
 Traditional lights placed around the stage consist of castor oil poured into hollowed out banana stems called bhotas.
 Earthen lamps are placed on special curved structures made of a special type of bamboo called balukha and torches are also used.
 Various colours are also brought up using special tools called sengelis, which are made of plant based material filled in pipes in a process known as mota.

-The public are informed of a bhaona performance orally beforehand. audience are seated in separated sections with land owners given priority.
-Audience are usually served betel leaves and betel nuts.
+The public are informed of a bhaona performance orally beforehand.
+The audience are seated in separated sections with land owners given priority.
+The audience are usually served betel leaves and betel nuts.